New Home Decor Store Taps into the Past

 While there are other home goods stores in the state, Lee says that what they offer is unique.

 “We’re trying to inspire customers, show them how they can use some of those heirloom and vintage items and how to mix it into contemporary items,” she says.
-“We fill a gap here that I haven’t seen in many stores.”
+“We fill a gap here that I haven’t seen [many stores fill].”

-When the idea of the business started, Lee says they all agreed to one thing: quality.
+When the idea for the business started, Lee says they all agreed to one thing: quality.

 “My mom, my sister and I—we have pretty different tastes and we all have our own unique style,” she says.
 “The one rule we all agreed to was that we wouldn’t have anything in the store that one of us wouldn’t love to have in our own homes.
 I think that’s going to help us relate to customers.”

-Lee is excited to bring their products and style to local shoppers, and she is looking forward to forging a legacy with her mother and sister.
+Lee is excited to bring their products and style to local shoppers, as well as forging a legacy with her mother and sister.